 If you want to get really decadent then whipped cream is an absolute must.
 If you want to play the healthy game skip it.

 - One Scoop of Oats and Whey Protein Powder – Chocolate Creme Flavour

 - Half a frozen Banana (Optional)

 - A hearty squirt of Whipped Cream (Optional)

 - Half an Oatein Low Sugar Protein Bar – Cookies & Cream or Dark Chocolate flavour

 - Choc Nibs (We think dark choc works best!)

 - Blend the Oats and Whey Powder, milk and coffee together, if you want an even creamier recipe, add the banana.
 If you don’t have a blender just shake it vigorously in a good quality shaker.

 - Slowly add ice to blender and process until creamy.
-If you don’t have a blend use about half as much ice and give it a thorough shake.
+If you don’t have a blender use about half as much ice and give it a thorough shake.

 - Decant into the most stylish glass mug you own, or enjoy it in the shaker.

-- Top with half an Oatein Low Sugar Protein bar, a big squirt of whipped cream and chocolate nips.
+- Top with half an Oatein Low Sugar Protein bar, a big squirt of whipped cream and chocolate nibs.

 - Enjoy your incredible cup of coffee.
 Yowzers.

 - The easiest way to make cold brew coffee is with a cafetiere/french press.
 Simply pop a few teaspoons of coarsely ground coffee in the cafetiere and pour cold water over the coffee grounds.